mithat/androidvmgr/readme.md

 In the "VM name" text field of Android VM Manager's main interface, enter the name of the virtual machine you want to use as it appears in Virtual Box.

 #### Set the IP address of the VM
-There appear to be two common ways that Android VMs are exposing their networking: **NAT with port forwarding** and **Host only**.
-If the VM's documentation doesn't get into specifics, try NAT with port forwarding first.
+Two methods for configuring the IP address of the VM are described below: **NAT with port forwarding** and **Host only**.
+If the VM's documentation doesn't tell you what you should be, try NAT with port forwarding.

 ##### Using NAT with port forwarding
 1. Open VirtualBox and configure the VM's settings as follows: